Rohita22/Minutes_To_Actions/README.md

 npm install
 npm run dev

-example meeting notes to test: Maria: “Alright team, thanks for joining.
+Example meeting notes to test:

+Maria: “Alright team, thanks for joining.
 The main purpose today is to realign on the revised launch target.
 We’re now aiming for July 15 for the MVP release.
 I want to make sure that’s realistic before we lock it in.”

 Kevin: “From engineering’s side, that’s achievable if we freeze the feature scope by next week.
 I’ll prepare a technical roadmap and share it by March 5 so everyone can see the development phases clearly.”